justinhennessy/dm-challenge/README.md

 DMChallenge is for passionate cyclists that are after a tool to help a team to achieve a common goal that each member commit to.

+## TODO

+- [ ] Implement OAuth developer strategy for first attempt at login
+- [ ] Implement login with Facebook
+- [ ] Change dashboard to be user specific
+- [ ] Implement login with Strava

 ## Required Environment

 * Ruby 2.0.0